-“COD and its staff and professors have given me confidence that I never knew I could have.
+“COD and its staff and professors helped me build a confidence that I never knew I could have.
 I would not be the student that I am today without them,” she said.
 “Professors like Dr. Tara Leszczewicz, Dr. Tom Ruehlmann and Dr. David Taylor gave me more confidence in the study of science and my abilities as a student than I could ever thank them for.”

 Taylor praised Adduci as a student who models what the college-level approach to learning science should be.

-“She prepares herself by attending lectures and reading at home, organizes her knowledge into her own notes, and makes careful lists of concepts that she is not 100% sure about.
-Amy comes to office hours regularly with her list and is well-prepared to plug the gaps in her understanding as a result of our meeting.
-When the exam rolls around, it's no surprise that her dedicated approach consistently yields very high scores.”
+“She prepared herself by attending lectures and reading at home, organized her knowledge into her own notes, and made careful lists of concepts that she was not 100% sure about.
+Amy came to office hours regularly with her list and was well-prepared to plug the gaps in her understanding as a result of our meetings.
+When the exams rolled around, it was no surprise that her dedicated approach consistently yielded very high scores.”

 Adduci also received the COD Foundation’s Textbook Scholarship.